cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/components.md

 Riemann is used within Cloudify as a policy-based decision maker.
 For more information on policies, see the [policies]({{< relref "manager_policies/overview.md" >}}) section.

 {{% gsNote title="Note" %}}
 The use of Riemann as a policy engine in Cloudify is an experimental feature and, as such, is not guaranteed to be forward-compatible.
-It is also somewhat incomplete.
 {{% /gsNote %}}

 # Celery